 “Take the Power Back: Tradition, Cultural Memory and Heikki Lunta.”
 Journal of Finnish Studies 11(1).
 2007.

 Awards & Recognitions

-2017 University of Wisconsin-Madison Center for the Study of Upper Midwestern Cultures Honorary Fellow.
+2017 to present University of Wisconsin-Madison Center for the Study of Upper Midwestern Cultures Honorary Fellow.

 2016 Finlandia University Five Year Service Award.

 2013 Keweenaw Peninsula Chamber of Commerce Spark Plug Awards Project of the Year.
 (Awarded to the Board of Directors of FinnFest USA 2013).